JieWu02/JieWu02.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
-I'm Jie Wu, a second-year M.S. student at Tsinghua with Prof. [Yang](https://iigroup.github.io/about/).
+I'm Jie Wu, a M.S. student at Tsinghua with Prof. [Yang](https://iigroup.github.io/about/).
 I study post-training for LLMs.

 Education
 ======